AmbireTech/adex-protocol/components/smart-platform.md

 @TODO encrypt user's data in the SDK? with a key from the nodes?

-@TODO homomorphic encryption or some kind of obfuscation of the data in the SDK? how can this be done?
+@TODO homomorphic encryption or some kind of obfuscation of the data in the SDK? how can this be done? maybe nucypher?

 @TODO validator fees can be paid via the OUTPACE channels themselves; the fees can even by dynamic/ongoing